Climate-based pea planting guide for Butte, Montana

 Main risk: Gardeners usually lose quality here by timing the crop poorly rather than by running out of season.
 The crop matures easily, but late planting often means a shorter and less tender harvest.

-How Frost Affects Peas in Butte
+How Frost Affects Planting Dates for Peas in Butte

 Butte usually has about 84 frost-free days, with a typical last spring frost around June 13 and a typical first fall frost around September 5.